How to Bet on March Madness

 There are all kinds of bracket competitions surrounding NCAA March Madness that generally fall into one of three categories.

 - March Madness pools: This can be as simple as your local office pool.
-There’s typically a nominal buy-in amount to compete, and the object is to pick the winners of each game through to the National Championship.
+There’s typically a nominal buy-in amount to compete, and the object is to pick the winners of each game from the first round to the National Championship Game.
 The person with the highest-scoring bracket is the winner.

 - Free March Madness bracket contests: Free contests work the same as pools.
 Users fill out the bracket from the opening round to the champion all at once.
 As the tournament plays out, they get points for correct picks.
 Through the years, there have been several free contests online that have paid out great prizes to winners.